SCMEdev/scme/quip/README.txt

 # To install SCME into QUIP and install quippy into your desired python 2.7 (virtual) environment:
 # 0. Place the scme/ in the same directory as QUIP (NOT inside QUIP/src/Thirdparty)
-# 1. Alter the QUIP_ROOT path in both "sourceMe_" files.
+# 1. Alter QUIP_ROOT and QUIP_ARCH "sourceMe_install.sh".
-# 2. Alter the ". activate ..." in 'sourceMe_quipenv.sh' to point to your virtualenv, or remove it if you want default installation place.
+# 2. Alter the line ". activate ..." in 'sourceMe_install.sh' to point to your python 2.7 virtualenv (Optional)
 # 3. Do ". sourceMe_install.sh" and follow the instrucitons on how to compile.
 # 4. Go to scme/test/quippy and run the python script to see if it works.
 #